logankeenan/shared-spaces-server-spike/readme.md

 # Shared Spaces Server Spike

-An app I created in 2020 to help me learn Rust and experiment with a few ideas.
-See [shared-spaces-app-spike](https://github.com/logankeenan/shared-spaces-app-spike) for details
+This is a POC I created back in 2020.
+It's an app that allows users to share files P2P in-browser via WebRTC.

+See [Past Rust Experiments: Positivelys & Shared Spaces](https://logankeenan.com/posts/past-rust-experiments-positivelys-and-shared-spaces/) for more details

 ## Dependencies
 * rust